leklund/bauditor/README.md

 Repositories must be in a format that can passed to git clone.
 Currently this only works on the master branch.

+`audit` is the only command and is the default so `bauditor` can be invoked without a command.
 ### Example

 ```